 What If I Used Skim Milk For This Recipe?

 Look, if you want to save on the calories, you could absolutely start substituting out some of the ingredients with “better” options for the waistline.
 The dish will lose some of the creaminess.
 If you are willing to sacrifice some taste, it’s a great idea.
+But will it be the best baked potato soup recipe?
+That I just don’t know.

 We all know that heavy cream is… well… heavy.
 If you plan to make this often, you will see the results after a while.
 But just know that milk will give you a much THINNER consistency.
 I’m talking about a DRASTIC difference.